erikhayry/ios-audio-info/README.md

 # Description

-The plugin gives you track information from you iOS device using the MPMediaQuery class.
+The plugin gives you track information (iTunes/iPod library) from you iOS device using the MPMediaQuery class.

 ### Installation